-With only two of us working at this and Ryan taking the brunt of the other tasks so I could work in the kitchen I often fell behind on other tasks.
+With only two of us working at this and Ryan taking the brunt of the other tasks other things inevitably fall behind.
 Laundry was always behind.
 Sometimes it was even forgotten on the line only to have it rain.
 Meal times were quite erratic.
 When you are using every surface and burner in your home to preserve with it makes cooking meals difficult.
 It bothered me but I also understood that preserving food was far more essential than any of the other tasks.
-There would be time enough for all of that later.
+There is always time enough for everything else later.

 Experience brings speed and efficiency

 Each season we expand the garden and increase the challenges.
 With each season we gain experience and knowledge.
 As we get closer to the goal of feeding ourselves entirely from our own food, it gets exciting and it keeps us motivated.
 You just keep getting better at it.